viktor-ferenczi/performance-improvements/README.md

 Measured 10% lower simulation CPU load in a heavily modded test world after loading it with this fix enabled.

-TODO: Profiling on big multiplayer server worlds.

 ### Thruster grid updates (server and offline game)

 Initial solution was contributed by: `mkaito`

 When changing thrust values, such as adjusting override or just pressing WASD, a lot of time is spent recalculating power and fuel state of all thrusters on the grid every tick.

-This fix allows the recalculation to happen only if there is a relevant change in the control thrust or when the control thrust is reset back to zero.
+This fix allows the recalculation to happen only if there is a relevant change in thrust controls.
+It also fixes a bug which caused the nearby planet's influence calculation to run on every single tick instead of every 100 ticks.

-The fix has been verified both in space and gravity.
-It was tested that this fix does not affect the dampener function.

-Not tested yet:
-- Autopilot
-- NPC ships

 Please vote on the [support ticket](https://support.keenswh.com/spaceengineers/pc/topic/22874-grids-with-hydrogen-thrusters-decrease-simulation-speed-after-warfare-2-update-but-not-before)